sneffadi/apidren-template/README.md

 - on page nav for side banners
 - change hamburger to x when off canvas is open

-# SingleProductTemplate
+# Apidren-Template

 Starter theme based on Foundation 5.
-It's a starting point for single product sites.
-As time goes on, we'll separate it out into subtemplates to make development more effecient.
+It's a starting point for single product sites that mimic the front page of Apidren.com As time goes on, we'll separate it out into subtemplates to make development more effecient.

 ### Requirements
 - nodejs